smol-ai/GodMode/README.md

 ![image](images/minimized.jpg)

-## windows builds
+## windows/linux builds

-by default we're mac only - i only have a mac sorry. (we are seeking a "Windows Maintainer"!)
+by default we're mac only - i only have a mac sorry. (we are seeking a "Windows Maintainer"! and someone to help make this work on Arch Linux)

 i think you can run